 The normal ESR is higher in women than in men, mainly due to a lower hemoglobin level in women.

-Compared to the erythrocyte sedimentation rate, which is an indirect test of inflammation, the levels of CRP increase and decrease rapidly with the onset and removal of the inflammatory stimulus, respectively.
+Relative to the red blood cell sedimentation rate, C-reactive protein levels increase and decrease rapidly with the onset and removal of the inflammatory stimulus, respectively.

 Q: Why does ESR increase with age?